Tossing and turning?

 Tip #3 Unwind

-Stress has a big impact on sleep, so it’s important to take time to relax before bed.
-Reading a good book, taking a bath or shower and listening to calming music are a few ideas.
-Screen time is actually stimulating, so it’s best to avoid watching TV, going online or using other electronic devices just before bed.
+Stress has a big impact on sleep, so it's important to take time to relax before bed.
+Read a good book, do crosswords or Sudoku, take a bath or shower, listen to calming music or try a relaxation exercise.
+Screen time is stimulating and the blue light emitted by devices can affect sleep, so it's best to avoid watching TV, going online or using other electronic devices at least 30 minutes before bed.

 Tip #4 Exercise a few hours before bedtime